-The MenB vaccine helps to protect against disease cause by meningococcal group B (MenB) bacteria.
+The MenB vaccine helps to protect against disease caused by meningococcal group B (MenB) bacteria.
 MenB is the most common cause of bacterial meningitis in the UK.
 The vaccine used in the NHS routine immunisation schedule is called Bexsero and made by the pharmaceutical company GSK.

-Who is entitled to the MenB vaccine?
+Who is offered the MenB vaccine?

 How effective is the vaccine?

 There are many different MenB strains.
 This vaccine has been developed to offer protection against as many as possible.

 Since the introduction of this vaccine in 2015, cases of MenB disease have reduced by half in babies.
 The MenB vaccine also offers some protection against other strains of meningococcal disease, including MenW.

 No vaccine will offer complete protection from meningitis.
 Remaining vigilant is vital.

 How many doses are required?